MicrosoftDocs/dataexplorer-docs/data-explorer/clone-database-schema.md

     This command runs the commands from the script, recreating the database schema on the new database.
 For more information, see [.execute database script command](kusto/management/execute-database-script.md).

-1. Commands in the script run sequentially, stopping if a command fails.
-To confirm successful completion, scroll to the final command and check that the `Result` column is `Complete`.
+1. Verify that the script ran correctly.
+To do so, check that the number of returned records is the same as the records from the show schema command.
+Then, scroll to the final command and check that the `Result` column is `Complete`.
 If a failure occurs, troubleshoot and run the command again.

     > [!NOTE]
     > You can rerun the script as often as needed without clearing resources from the previous run.